Archive for Pie

 1 large egg, lightly whisked

 In a small saucepan, bring the half-and-half and sugar to a simmer.
-Remove the pan from the heat.
-Add the chopped chocolate and stir until completely melted and smooth.
+Remove from the heat.
+Add the chocolate and stir until completely melted and smooth.

 Just before the crust is done, whisk the egg into the chocolate mixture.